 - Black elderberries (also known as Sambucus nigra) may help with blood sugar control.

-When storing dried elderberries, be sure to keep them away from kids and pets.
-Dried elderberries may be toxic when eaten straight from the bag, and my kids think they look like mini chocolate chips– so keep them stored up high, safely out of reach.
+Safety Tip: When storing dried elderberries, be sure to keep them away from kids and pets.
+Dried elderberries may be toxic when eaten straight from the bag, and my kids think the dried berries look like mini chocolate chips– so keep them stored up high, safely out of reach.

 How To Make Elderberry Tea